neondatabase/postgresql_anonymizer/docs/generalization.md

 PostgreSQL Anonymizer provides 6 generalization functions.
 One for each [RANGE] type.
-Generally these functions take the original value as the first parameter and a second parameter for the length of each step
+Generally these functions take the original value as the first parameter and a second parameter for the length of each step.

 For numeric values :